Tension myositis syndrome is perhaps the most significant new diagnosis of our modern time.

 This is why I prescribe body meditations, foam rolling and yoga activities, to help you stay connected with your body, so things like Tension Myositis Syndrome are less likely to develop.

 If you have made it to the bottom of this article, and the information resonates with you and your experience, I strongly encourage you to consider purchasing Dr. Sarno's book, Healing Back Pain.
-By just reading the book, many have been healed of their chronic back pain. (if you buy the book through this link, I will recieve a small commission that supports this website.)
+By just reading the book, many have been healed of their chronic back pain.

 May you have a deeper understanding of the "new" diagnosis of Tension Myositis Syndrome, and may you indeed, find healing of your own Body-Mind-Soul!